Customer Support Advisories

 Effective March 2017, NetMotion Software has stopped developing and testing its software products on the following platforms:

-NetMotion Products that support these operating systems continue to be supported until the product’s published end-of-life, but maintenance releases, feature releases, and major versions of NetMotion Software will not support them.
+NetMotion products that support these operating systems continue to be supported until the product’s published end-of-life, but maintenance releases, feature releases, and major versions of NetMotion Software will not support them.

 NetMotion Software is providing customers with advance notice of the end of life (EOL) for the following:

-Note: EOL for Windows Vista and Windows XP was announced in 2014 NetMotion Software recommends that customers running Mobility 9.x begin to plan their migration to the latest version of Mobility.
-We will no longer provide support for version 9.x servers and Windows 7 client after January 1, 2018.
-For a current list of supported operating systems and versions, see the Product Lifecycle and Supported Operating systems page on our corporate web site. http://netmotionwireless.com/support#fndtn-Supported-Systems Thank you for being a NetMotion customer.
-We look forward to helping you with your migration to the latest version of Mobility.
-For further information or if you need to speak with our sales and tech support representatives, visit our website https://www.netmotionsoftware.com/ or call us directly at 206-691-5555.
-The NetMotion Team
+Note: EOL for Windows Vista and Windows XP was announced in 2014.
+NetMotion Software recommends that customers running Mobility 9.x begin to plan their migration to the latest version of Mobility.
+We will no longer provide support v9.x servers and the Windows 7 client after January 1, 2018.

 As a result, Windows Defender cannot properly update its malware signatures.
 NetMotion has released new versions of the affected Mobility clients, resolving the incompatibility.
 Customers who are running Windows Defender should update to the latest version of Mobility of Mobility 10.7x or 11.0x.

 Mobility 10.72 for iPhone and iPad is supported on both iOS 9 and 10.
-Administrators should upgrade to Mobility 10.72 before October 10, 2016.
-This is when NetMotion plans to release Mobility 11 for iPhone and iPad, which supports only iOS 10 and later.
-Most upgrades from Mobility 10.72 to Mobility 11 are expected to be trouble-free.
+Administrators should upgrade to Mobility 10.72 before October 10, 2016, as this is when NetMotion plans to release Mobility 11 for iPhone and iPad, which supports only iOS 10 and later; most upgrades from Mobility 10.72 to Mobility 11 are expected to be trouble-free.

 If the Windows 10 update has been installed unintentionally, Administrators can uninstall it by following these steps:

 A new Mobility client (v10.71) that supports iOS 9 is available on the Apple App Store.
-Apple device users should update their Mobility client to v10.71 BEFORE they upgrade to iOS 9 to ensure uninterrupted access.
+Apple device users should update their Mobility client to v10.71 before they upgrade to iOS 9 to ensure uninterrupted access.
 This newest version of Mobility also supports devices running iOS 7.1 and above.
 Mobility client versions prior to 10.71 are not supported on iOS 9.

 The Mobility Windows 7 client does not run on Windows 10.
 Upgrading directly from Windows 7 to Windows 10 with Mobility installed is not supported.
 If you choose to upgrade any of your Windows 7 devices, please uninstall the Windows 7 client, upgrade the operating system, and then install the Mobility 10.71 beta client for Windows 10.